You are here

 - accept responsibility for all agreements signed by you and keep copies of all materials for your records.

-- complete the Free Application for Federal Student Aid (FAFSA) each year prior to the college’s established priority deadline.
+- complete the Free Application for Federal Student Aid (FAFSA) each year prior to the university’s established priority deadline.

 - respond promptly to any information requests from external organizations, including the NJ Higher Education Assistance Authority (NJHESAA)

-- maintain good standing and satisfactory academic progress as defined in the academic section of the College catalog.
+- maintain good standing and satisfactory academic progress as defined in the academic section of the university catalog.

 - report to the Internal Revenue Service (IRS) any grants and/and scholarships which are in excess of tuition, fees and books when completing your federal tax return.